nealwaga/Awards/README.md

 5. Click on the upload project svg to add a project for others to view.

 ## Known Bugs
-None, but if you find a bug or would like to request a new function, reach out to me via Email: waganeal@gmail.com or on [LinkedIn](https://www.linkedin.com/in/nealwaga/)
+None, but if you find a bug or would like to request a new function, reach out to me via [Gmail](waganeal@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/nealwaga/)

 ## [License](https://github.com/nealwaga/Awards/blob/master/LICENSE)